swift-server/guides/heroku.md

 #### Connect with Heroku

-Connect your app with heroku (replace with your app's name).
+Connect your app with Heroku (replace with your app's name).

 ```bash
 $ heroku git:remote -a your-apps-name-here